i-c-stratigraphy/subcommission-silurian/pages/executive.md

 # Subcommission elected for 2024-2028

-We are pleased to introduce new officers and titular members of the International Subcommission on Silurian Stratigraphy elected for 2024-2028.
+We are pleased to introduce new officers and titular members of the International Subcommission on Silurian Stratigraphy elected for 2024-2028, approved by the IUGS.
 Elected officers

 **Carlo Corradini, Chair**